-This is the fifth year of a five-year grant for the SPF-Rx grant.
-The grant award for FY21 is \$371,616 which includes central office grant administration and allocations to the LME-MCOs that oversee services in the Columbus, Dare, Mitchell, Nash and Stokes county.
+Due to a no cost extension year, this will be the sixth year of a five-year grant for the SPF-Rx grant.
+The grant award for FY22 is \$371,616 which includes central office grant administration and allocations to the LME-MCOs that oversee services in the Columbus, Dare, Mitchell, Nash and Stokes county.
 These LME-MCOs are Eastpointe, Trillium Health Resources, Sandhills, Vaya Health and Cardinal Innovations.